-According to the Bureau of Labor Statistics, the median salary for math professionals is $90,410 per year.
-Your specific salary will depend on factors like what industry you're working in and how much experience you have.
-For example, the average salary for math teachers is $48,787 per year, while economists' average salary is $109,275 per year.
+According to the U.S. Bureau of Labor Statistics, the median salary for math occupations is $98,680 per year.
+Your specific salary may depend on factors like what industry you're working in and how much experience you have.
+Many mathematicians and other math degree holders enter the industry with a master's degree, but some also work with a bachelor's degree.

 Common jobs for math majors

-A degree in math can help you do well in many professions, but certain jobs are common for math majors, including the following.
-For the most up-to-date information from Indeed, please click on the salary link for each job title below.
+A degree in math can help you do well in many positions, but certain jobs are common for math majors, including the following.
+For the most up-to-date information from Indeed, please visit Indeed.com/salaries.

 1. Math teacher

 Primary duties: An accountant keeps track of a business's finances and creates regular financial reports.
-All businesses need to keep financial records, so accountants can find work in every industry.
-However, they often work in accounting firms or accounting departments of companies.
-Math majors can be hired for this role because it involves using mathematical equations and formulas.
+All businesses keep financial records, so accountants can find work in every industry.
+They often work in accounting firms or accounting departments of companies.
+Employers can hire math majors for this role because it involves using mathematical equations and formulas.

 Primary duties: Economists study and make predictions about the economy based on data to help influence financial policies and decisions.
 Economists often work within government or research organizations where their guidance can help inform decisions on financial matters like the national interest rate or the size of import taxes.
 Someone with a bachelor's degree in math may increase their earning potential as an economist by obtaining a master's degree or a doctorate.